How to prepare for the house's delivery day

 For more details about the inspection and its importance - find here.

 4. Home insurance:

 In most cases, having home insurance is conditioned by the notary to exchange the keys between the seller and the buyer, and is the buyer's responsibility to take care of.

 Although it is the buyer's responsibility to make sure the house is insured, not all home-buyers have to purchase their home insurance.
 In some cases, it is taken care of by a third party and verified by the notary.

 Which case applies to you?
 Find here.

 With all these tasks, am I better off buying a house without an estate agent or not?

 When buying a house, Diagonal Makelaardij's advice is to hire the best advisors you may find, as it is probably one (if not the most) of the bigger purchases you have and will do.
-It applies to all advisors you may think of - professional House Hunters, mortgage advisors, inspectors, insurance specialists and etc. Don't compromise on the important support that you need.
+It applies to all advisors you may think of - professional Buying agent, mortgage advisors, inspectors, insurance specialists and etc. Don't compromise on the important support that you need.